 In actuality, bottling up pain can be stressful on the body and mind.
 So, go ahead, let it out.
 Embrace your emotions.
 It's what makes you human.

 If these tips sound challenging -- BetterHelp counselors can help you overcome worry

-An experienced therapist can help you to learn where your fears are coming from and then help you learn how to gain control over them.
+An experienced therapist can help you learn where your fears are coming from and then help you learn how to gain control over them.
 Online therapists at BetterHelp are available 24/7, which can be very helpful when you are hit with a worry in the middle of the night and want to talk about it.
-You can read reviews of some of our counselors below, from people experiencing similar issues.
+You can read reviews of some of our counselors below from people experiencing similar issues.

 "I have had one phone session with Joni, and she was very involved and helped me come up with different coping strategies and ways to manage my stress and worry.
 She is very prompt with her written replies as well!"